ASchmidt1024/blank-ebook/bl4nk.md

 $app = JFactory::getApplication();
 ```

-Here the variable $app is first created, the content in the Joomla framework is called for by the JFactory.
-The application to which it refers to is Joomla itself, the CMS.
+Here the variable $app is first created, the content in the Joomla!™ framework is called for by the JFactory.
+The application to which it refers to is Joomla!™ itself, the CMS.
 The variable $app we will also need for the parameters.

 ```php
 $doc = JFactory::getDocument();
 ```

 Similarly, the variable $doc.
-Again, we put about the Joomla framework to work with the JFactory class.
+Again, we put about the Joomla!™ framework to work with the JFactory class.
 This variable will take care of the RSS feeds within the page, site information, such as the title and description, references to the JavaScript and CSS files being loaded and will do a lot more.
 However, that is beyond the scope of this book.

 ```php
 $menu = $app->getMenu();